 I’ve also found that a polarizing filter can work very well in this spot because if you hit it in the morning, the sun is coming from the left in the frame; that kind of angle will show the maximume effects of a polarizing filter.
 The filter will deepen the blues in the sky, add drama to the clouds and take the sheen of the foliage to make the greens and yellows pop even more if they aren’t covered in snow.

 When is the Best Time to Photograph Morant’s Curve?

 The exact time will be seasonally dependent, but if the sun is out, generally, I think it looks best in the morning when the sun is coming from the Banff end of the Bow Valley Parkway.

 Can You Predict the Train Times?

-Having said that, every time I have stopped there I’ve never had to wait more than 20 minutes before a train comes along so I haven’t found it necessary to try and figure this aspect out in more detail.
-Once or twice I’ve even seen them coming in the distance whilst viewing other areas of the Bow Valley Parkway, and been able to casually move down to Morant’s Curve and get ahead of them.
+Having said that, every time I have stopped there, I’ve never had to wait more than 20 minutes before a train comes along, so I haven’t found it necessary to try and figure this aspect out in more detail.
+Once or twice I’ve even seen them coming in the distance whilst viewing other areas of the Bow Valley Parkway and been able to casually move down to Morant’s Curve and get ahead of them.
 Freight trains don’t move very fast!

 If you’re in the area of Banff National Park on a photography trip, you’ll undoubtedly drive the Bow Valley Parkway anyway, so I think this is a fun little stop off on the drive.
-Yes, it’s kind of a trophy shot, but I also like the fun aspect of bumping into other people there and hearing their stories.
+Yes, it’s a trophy shot, but I also like the fun aspect of bumping into other people there and hearing their stories.
 If you aren’t from Canada, it’s hard to find a more Canadian looking location than this spot!